-The most significant operating risk affecting the Company is a downturn in demand for its services, which can be due to, among other things, a decrease in activity in the mining industry.
+A significant operating risk affecting the Company is a downturn in demand for its services, which can be due to, among other things, a decrease in activity in the mining industry.
 In attempting to mitigate this risk, the Company is exploiting its competitive advantage in specialized drilling and continues to explore opportunities to diversify and to rationalize its regional infrastructures.
-A prolonged downturn in the mining industry could result in a decrease in demand for the Company's services, which could have a negative impact on the Company's revenue, cash flow and profitability.
+A prolonged downturn in the mining industry could result in a decrease in demand for the Company's services, which could adversely affect the Company's revenue, cash flow and profitability.

-Fluctuations in global economic conditions may have an impact on clients' ability to pay their suppliers, such as the Company, in the event they are unable to access the capital markets to fund their project or their willingness to fund new projects.
-These conditions could make it difficult for clients to accurately forecast and plan future business trends and activities, thereby causing clients to slow spending on the Company's services, or seek contract terms more favourable to them.
+The uncertainty and volatility surrounding global economic conditions could have an impact on clients' ability to pay their suppliers, such as the Company, in the event they are unable to access the capital markets to fund their existing or new projects.
+These conditions could make it difficult for clients to accurately forecast and plan future business trends and activities, thereby causing clients to slow spending on the Company's services or seek contract terms more favourable to them.
 Any of these disruptions could adversely affect the Company's revenue, cash flow and profitability.

 Levels of inventory typically increase as a result of increased activity levels.
-In addition to direct volume related increases however, inventory levels also increase due to an expansion of activity in remote locations at the end of long supply chains where it is necessary to increase inventory to ensure an acceptable level of continuing service, which is part of the Company's competitive advantage.
-In the event of a sudden downturn of activities related either to a specific project or to the sector as a whole, it is more difficult and costly to redeploy this remote inventory to other regions where it can be consumed.
+In addition to direct volume related increases however, inventory levels also increase due to an expansion of activity in remote locations at the end of long supply chains, where it is necessary to increase inventory to ensure an acceptable level of continuing service, which is part of the Company's competitive advantage.
+In the event of a sudden downturn of activities related either to a specific project or to the sector as a whole, it is more difficult and costly to redeploy this remote inventory to other regions where it can be consumed, which could adversely affect the Company's revenue, cash flow and profitability.